agroce/tstl/README.md

-\* Do you actually remember that asterisk way up top?
+\* Do you actually remember that asterisk way up there?
 The footnote is that TSTL _is_ a little language.
 However, in another sense, it embeds all of Python which makes it pretty big.
 It depends on how you think about it.